jjprevite/100-days-of-code/log2.md

 **Today's Progress**:

 **Thoughts**: -->
+### Day 24: June 29th, 2017

+**Today's Progress**: Coded for 60 minutes.
+Worked on Sass tutorial from Net Ninja.
+3/4s done.

+**Thoughts**: I think Sass is going to serve me well for future projects.

 ### Day 23: June 28th, 2017

 **Today's Progress**: Coded for 60 minutes.
 Researched Wikipedia API and also started a tutorial on Sass.